-So, I did some research and found out there are many reasons why a baby can be upset during breastfeeding.
-Let me share my insights with you and help you to work out why your baby is getting fussy at the breast.
+In this article, we will cover the most common reasons why a baby can be upset during breastfeeding, and how you can work out why your baby is getting fussy at the breast.

 Half the battle is finding out why your baby is crying and fussing in the first place.
 You want nothing more than to know your baby is getting enough milk and thriving.
 But it’s hard to be sure when they latch on and off all the time, crying in between.